nayms/contracts-v2/docs/architecture.md

 Every policy has an associated [treasury](#treasury) which stores all its funds.
 The treasury is usually the capital provider entity associated with the policy.

-Initially, all tranch tokens are owned by the treasury.
+Initially, all tranche tokens are owned by the treasury.
 This means the initial token sale is coordinated between the treasury and the [matching market](#matching-market) on behalf of the policy.
 And the collateral obtained as a result of the purchase is also then automatically help in the treasury.

 Premium payments are forward to the treasury, minus [commision](#commissions) payments.